What is the nature of enquiry under Section 33(2)(b) of the ID Act?

 PRABHAT RANJAN MOHANTY

-The nature of enquiry under Section 33(2) in The Industrial Disputes Act, 1947, to know and prove that the action of employee/ workmen fall under category of misconduct in light of the standing orders or, where there are no such standing orders, in accordance with the terms of the contract, whether express or implied, between him and the workman],
+The nature of inquiry under Section 33(2) of The Industrial Disputes Act, 1947, is to know and prove that the action of the employee/workmen falls under the category of misconduct in light of the standing orders or, where there are no such standing orders, in accordance with the terms of the contract, whether express or implied, between him and the workman.

-(b) The Industrial Tribunal has wrongly held that the enquiry proceedings were vitiated on the ground that the Appellant was not permitted to have due representation.
-The Court noted that the witnesses of the Management were cross examined by the Appellant, and therefore, the Industrial Tribunal ought to have examined the question as to whether by following such a procedure, any prejudice has been caused to the Appellant.
-This question was required to be examined first before holding that the enquiry to be vitiated due to non-representation of the Appellant (reference is made to para 31 of the impugned judgment).
+(b) The Industrial Tribunal wrongly held that the inquiry proceedings were vitiated on the ground that the Appellant was not permitted to have proper representation.
+The Court noted that the witnesses of the Management were cross-examined by the Appellant, and therefore, the Industrial Tribunal ought to have examined the question of whether following such a procedure caused any prejudice to the Appellant.
+This question needed to be addressed before concluding that the inquiry was vitiated due to the lack of representation of the Appellant (reference is made to para 31 of the impugned judgment).

-(c) The jurisdiction of the Tribunal is confined to granting approval/rejecting of the application and it cannot order reinstatement with back wages (reference is made to para 36 of the impugned judgement).
+(c) The jurisdiction of the Tribunal is limited to granting approval or rejecting the application, and it cannot order reinstatement with back wages (reference is made to para 36 of the impugned judgment).

 kumaracme

-Dear All Thanks for your erudite and knowledgeable replies which are useful for my understanding.
+Thank you for your erudite and knowledgeable replies, which are useful for my understanding.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute